sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

 1. Select the X in the upper right corner of the screen to close the InPrivate Browsing session in Microsoft Edge.
 1. Close the Microsoft Outlook mail message that you opened earlier.
 1. This will return you to the **People and Groups \> Consultants** site in your normal Edge browser session.
-If your fellow student's MOD Administrator account does not appear in the list of consultants, select the **Refresh** icon on the left-side of the address bar at the top of the page to refresh the list.
+If your fellow student's odl_user_id Administrator account does not appear in the list of consultants, select the **Refresh** icon on the left-side of the address bar at the top of the page to refresh the list.
 Your fellow student's **Odl_user_id** account should now appear.

     ![](Images/image223.png)